Robbivan/ImproveCppSkillsMecscherinCourse/README.md

-# ImproveCppSkillsMecscherinCourse:shipit:
+# ImproveCppSkillsMecscherinCourse
 I repeat and improve my skills.
-Here is the code from Meshcherin's C++ course
+Here is the code from Meshcherin's C++ course :shipit: